jandamm/zgenom/README.md

 - Lazy loading zgenom by sourcing `zgenom.zsh` instead of `zgen.zsh`.
 - The default `$ZGEN_DIR` is a sources subdirectory where you cloned `zgenom` to (except when you have `~/.zgen` for backwards compatibility).
 - Allow cloning without submodules `zgen clone [repo] --no-submodules`.
+- Full support for non `master` branches (e.g. `main`).
+This includes following a new default branch.

 Bugfixes/maintenance: